 Patients have a right of access to their own medical records under the Data Protection Act 1998 (DPA).
 For access to records by a third party, see Access to Health Records factsheet.
 If a complaint or claim arises, the records are likely to be examined closely by experts, administrators, lawyers and the courts.
 Inadequate records that fail to address the key issues will create a poor impression.

 The GMC’s Good Medical Practice dictates that the documents you make, including clinical findings, to formally record your work must be clear, accurate and legible.
 You should make records at the same time as the events you are recording or as soon as possible afterwards.

 You must keep records that contain personal information about patients, colleagues or others securely, and in line with any data protection requirements.

 If you need to add something to a medical record or make a correction, make sure you enter the date of the amendment and include your name, so no one can accuse you of trying to pass off the amended entry as contemporaneous.
 Do not obliterate an entry that you wish to correct – run a single line through it so it can still be read.

 Patients have the right, under the Data Protection Act (DPA), to ask for factual inaccuracies in the record to be rectified or deleted.
 The Act does not, however, give them the right to ask for entries expressing professional opinions to be changed.
 You should only comply with a request if you are satisfied that it is valid – ie, the entry is indeed factually inaccurate, but if you decide that a correction is not warranted, you should still annotate the disputed entry with the patient’s view.

 If you decide that the request is valid, add a signed and dated supplementary note to correct the inaccuracy and make it clear that the correction is being made at the patient’s request.
 Avoid deleting the original entry, though.
-If the patient demands nothing less than deletion, then this should be done in exceptional cases – and only then in paper records, never electronic.
-This must be discussed fully with the patient.
+If the patient demands nothing less than deletion, then this should be done in exceptional cases.